petertorres/compare_redis_versions/README.md

 `$ ruby ruby_compare.rb`

 ### TODO
-- [ ] Remove dependency on an environment key for de-dupe.
+- [ ] Remove dependency on an environment key for de-dupe
-- [ ] Increase left and right margin formatting.
+- [ ] Increase left and right margin formatting